::p_load(sf,tidyverse,tmap,sfdep,plotly,stplanr,DT,sp,reshape2,ggpubr,units,knitr,performance) pacman

 # Perform the spatial join

-hdb_hex<- st_join(bus_count, hdb_sf, join = st_intersects)
+<- st_join(bus_count, hdb_sf, join = st_intersects) hdb_hex

-hdb_hex <- hdb_hex %>%
+<- hdb_hex %>%

-group_by(grid_busstop_id) %>%
+hdb_hex group_by(grid_busstop_id) %>%

 summarise(Total_dwelling_units = sum(total_dwelling_units)) %>%